schibsted/spid-tech-docs/resources/articles/tracking-parameters.md

 #### tracking_ref

-A client-provided unique visitor reference.
-Used for tracking in third party analytics like Adobe Sitecatalyst.
+Used as a grouping reference.
+For example a client-provided unique visitor reference used for tracking in third party analytics like Adobe Sitecatalyst.
+It may be anything you want to track across client domains and SPiD.
 This is also saved to SPiD logins and events tables.

 #### tag

 Custom client string used for custom order tracking.
+It may be anything you want to track across client domains and SPiD.
 Available in order and events tables.

 #### force